What we do

 Voluntary Offers in Hong Kong

 A general offer is an offer by the offeror (Offeror) and persons acting in concert with him, open to all the shareholders of the offeree company (Offeree), to purchase shares from those shareholders.
-Unlike a Hong Kong mandatory offer under Rule 26 of the Hong Kong Takeovers Code, a voluntary offer may incorporate any conditions except conditions which depend on the Offeror’s own judgment or the fulfillment of which is in his control or at his discretion (Rule 30.1).
+Any person make a voluntary offer by compliance with substantive, procedural and disclosure requirements of the Hong Kong Takeovers Code provided that the consequences of such offer does not trigger a mandatory offer or the creeper provision.
+Unlike a Hong Kong mandatory offer under Rule 26 of the Hong Kong Takeovers Code, a voluntary offer provides the Offeror with flexibility in structuring the takeover transaction and may incorporate any conditions except conditions which depend on the Offeror’s own judgment or the fulfillment of which is in his control or at his discretion (Rule 30.1).
 Otherwise, the offer is merely a sham as the Offeror can withhold fulfilling the conditions in order to make the offer lapse.

 Except with the consent of the Executive, sought by filing an application (with an application fee), all offers, except partial offers made under Rule 28, must be conditional upon the Offeror having received the acceptance of shareholders, whose shares, together with shares acquired or agreed to be acquired before or during the offer, will result in the Offeror and persons acting in concert with it holding more than 50 per cent. of the voting rights of the Offeree (Rule 30.2).
 This is commonly referred to as the ‘acceptance condition’ in Hong Kong.